 A skilled Indiana lawyer will be able to analyze these facts, determine whether a survival action or wrongful death action would be more beneficial to the surviving loved ones, and then attempt to develop evidence which supports the most beneficial theory.
 This can be extraordinarily complicated and in our opinion should never be done without the assistance of a seasoned and experienced wrongful death attorney.

-Both wrongful death and survival claims are time-barred by Indiana’s statute of limitations.
+Both wrongful death and survival claims are time-barred by Indiana’s personal injury statute of limitations.
 Under the statute of limitations, any civil actions stemming from a wrongful death may only be filed up to two-years from the date of death.
 A survival action likewise must be filed within two years from the date of the negligent act causing injury.

 Missing this critical deadline will almost certainly mean the case will be dismissed.
 The two-year window does not leave much time to delay, so it is important to reach out to a seasoned Fort Wayne wrongful death attorney if you suspect you may have a case.